 Sleeping through the night

-How many times have you been asked, “Is your baby sleeping through the night yet?”
-If you baby is not, this can be a frustrating question.
 Believe it or not, “sleeping through the night," according to the “sleep experts,” is five hours!
-That might not mean sleeping through the night in your books… but your baby might be sleeping through the night by this definition.
-Most babies don’t sleep through the night until at least 8-9 months, so if your baby still wakes frequently, you are not alone.
+That might not mean sleeping through the night in your books… but a baby might be sleeping through the night by this definition.
+Most babies don’t sleep through the night until at least 8-9 months.

 Newborns need to wake many times during the night because they have small tummies that cannot hold large amounts of milk.
 Breast milk is digested quickly so most young babies will need to breastfeed at least eight times in 24 hours.

 It is completely normal for babies to wake up at night.
 Some reasons for waking include:

 - Sensitivity to temperature, light, noise or touch

 - Loneliness (needing a cuddle)

 It's very important to respond to a baby when they are crying.

 All babies are different and some babies need more help getting to sleep and staying asleep than others.
 Unfortunately, there is no miracle cure to help a baby sleep all night long.
 A baby’s temperament plays a big part in how they sleep.
 Starting solid foods does not help babies sleep through the night.